-One of our other traditions has been going out on Black Friday but even that tradition will change this year.
+One of our other traditions has been going out on Black Friday, but even that tradition will change this year.
 HaveUHeard how Black Friday got its name?
 Its first recorded use applied to the U.S. gold market crash on Friday, September 24th, 1869.
 I never heard that story; I related it to the day that retailers went into the black because holiday shoppers spent so much money.
 It was stated that stores operated at a loss almost the entire year up until that day.
-Apparently, many of us have the story behind this tradition wrong.
+Many of us have the story behind this tradition wrong.
 The actual story behind Black Friday has more to do with the Army-Navy football game in Philadelphia.

 Between Black Friday, Small Business Saturday (love supporting small businesses), and Cyber Monday, we will do most of our shopping, if not all of it, online.
 I don’t know about you, but I have already seen stores promoting holiday shopping.
-It is my goal to finish shopping for the holidays before Thanksgiving since there will be delays in shipping and even being able to get what I want to buy.
+I aim to finish shopping for the holidays before Thanksgiving since there will be delays in shipping and even being able to get what I want to buy.
 Since I have adult daughters, it is not that difficult to find gifts for them – but I will make my dollars go further by using points from my credit cards, taking advantage of the early sales, and shopping smart.

 I believe we all need to find some joy this holiday season.
 Here are some suggestions:

-- Take a family photo in matching pajamas – We typically have taken pictures when we head out skiing but since we are not doing that this year, we will still take a photo.
+- Take a family photo in matching pajamas – We typically have taken pictures when we head out skiing, but since we are not doing that this year, we will still take a photo.
 There are some really fun sets on Etsy and Gap.

 - Cooking – Nothing says the holiday more than the scent of baked cookies or a holiday meal.
 Take a holiday virtual cooking class.
 I plan to sign up for the vegetarian cooking demonstration by Sur La Table.
 Make a Gingerbread House or holiday cookies.